How to dress up your most casual style essences

 Color/print: consider neutrals and solids

-As discussed in the post on casual and comfortable looks for formal essences, neutral clothes will, all other things being equal, tend to read as more dressy than colorful clothes.
+As discussed in the post on casual and comfortable looks for formal essences, neutral colors will, all other things being equal, tend to read as more dressy than colorful clothes.
 And solid clothes will, all other things being equal, tend to look more formal than prints.

 That’s not to say that color and print are totally taboo when trying to formalize your casual essences—for example, blue can be such a conservative color that in the dress above, the color doesn’t compromise formality.